inab/WfExS-backend/README.md

 The program uses three different types of configuration files:

-* Local configuration file: It describes the local setup of the backend (example at [tests/local_config.yaml](tests/local_config.yaml)).
-JSON Schema describing the format is available at  [wfexs_backend/schemas/config.json](wfexs_backend/schemas/config.json).
+* Local configuration file: YAML formatted file which describes the local setup of the backend (example at [tests/local_config.yaml](tests/local_config.yaml)).
+JSON Schema describing the format (and used for validation) is available at  [wfexs_backend/schemas/config.json](wfexs_backend/schemas/config.json).
 Relative paths in this configuration file use as reference the directory where the local configuration file is living.

   - `cacheDir`: The path in this key sets up the place where all the contents which can be cached are hold.
 It contains downloaded RO-Crate, downloaded workflow git repositories, downloaded workflow engines.
 It is recommended to have it outside `/tmp` directory when